Gargantuan5k/SpamSender-GUI/README.md

 ## How does it work?

 The window and GUI have been created using Tkinter, a simple Python GUI library.
-The actual spammer uses a common method of forcibly spamminmg text using PyAutoGUI's built-in 'write()' and 'press()' functions, which simulate actual key presses of each letter in the message, and 'Enter' to send it.
+The actual spammer uses a common method of forcibly spamming text using PyAutoGUI's built-in 'write()' and 'press()' functions, which simulate actual key presses of each letter in the message, and 'Enter' to send it.

 You may read the source code at spamsender-gui.py to look at the inner workings of this app.